 13. Install one of the probes as directed in the next section.
-(Refer to Chapter 3 for guidelines in selecting a probe.)
+(Refer to Chapter 3 for guide-lines in selecting a probe.)

-Installing the Expansion / Penetration Probes
+Installing the Expansion/ Penetration Probes

-When you first receive the TMA 2940, a probe will need to be installed.
+When you first receive the TMA 2940 CE, you will need to install a probe.
 Later, if a different sample form is used, you can change to the appropriate probe for the experiment.
 (Refer to Chapter 3 for details on probe selection.)
 The procedures that follow explain the installation and removal of the expansion, macro expansion, penetration, flexure, dilatometer, and hemispherical probes.

-To learn how to install the film/fiber probe, turn to Chapter 4, "Using Your Options."
+NOTE: To learn how to install the film/fiber probe, turn to Chapter 4, "Using Your Options."